Scottsdale Fashion Square

-Scottsdale Fashion Square is an upscale luxury shopping mall located in the downtown area of Scottsdale, Arizona.
-It is the largest shopping mall in Arizona with approximately 2 e6sqft of retail space, and is among the top 30 largest malls in the country.
+Scottsdale Fashion Square is an upscale luxury shopping mall located in the downtown area of Scottsdale, Arizona, United States.
+It is the largest shopping mall in the state, with approximately 2 e6sqft of retail space, and is among the top 30 largest malls in the country.
+The mall features Macy's, Dick's Sporting Goods, Dillard's, Nordstrom and Neiman Marcus, in addition to a 14-screen Harkins Theatres.

 It has consistently been one of the most profitable malls in the United States, being ranked in 2016 as the second highest sales per square foot mall in the country, and as of 2016, it was ranked in the top 25 most visited malls in the country by Travel + Leisure magazine.
 The mall is located on the northwest corner of Scottsdale Road and Camelback Road in Scottsdale, Arizona, and has been owned by Westcor, a subsidiary of Macerich, since 2002.